-I decided to make a Sorting Hat out of a thrift store leather jacket for my daughter’s Harry Potter party after searching the internet to find a decent one.
+I made a Sorting Hat out of a thrift store leather jacket for my daughter’s Harry Potter party after searching the internet to find a decent one.
 I wasn’t very impressed with the talking fabric hat you can buy.
 I did find a picture of a leather Sorting Hat on BurdaStyle.com with no instructions on how they made it, but the picture inspired me.

 I like to start any sewing project with a pattern.
 My handmade clothes turn out much better if I don’t try to make it all up myself.
 For the sorting hat, I started with a witch’s hat pattern.
 I used a Simplicity pattern that is out of print, but any pattern for a witch hat will work.